wallwhite/graphql-what-a-beast-starter/README.md

 ## Introduction

-This is an educational boilerplate created for a report on creating your own GraphQL server.
+This is an educational boilerplate created for a lesson about creating your own GraphQL server.

 This code is not safe for production use.